sarbal/R_course/lessons/primer.md

 cbind(1:10, 10:1)
 rbind(1:10, 10:1)
 ```
-- can also access elements via indices, but this time we select the row, then column:
+- can also access elements via indices, but this time we select the row, then column in square brackets [row number, column number]:
 ```
 A <- diag(5)
 A[1,5] <- 9